-4. Appeals shall be filed within three (3) calendar days from receipt of the written decision.
-The Head of Student Support Services shall direct the appeal to the Appeal Panel within seven (7) calendar days of receipt of the appeal.
+4. The Head of Student Support Office or designee shall direct the appeal to the Appeal Panel within seven (7) calendar days of receipt of the appeal.

 5. The Appeal Panel may request a personal appearance of the student/organization charged for the sole purpose of addressing issues raised by the appeal.